Docteur-RS/Caoutchouc/README.md

 	"_label": "labelName"
 }

 when the key "(1)level 3" matches, the cursor moves to its associated object.
-It sees the jump instruction and the cursor is moved to the indicated level.
+Then it sees the jump instruction and the cursor is ##moved to the indicated level##.
-You can jump to any label or to any section by name.
+You can jump ##to any label or to any section by name##.
 You don't have to care about label or section positions.
 -----------------------------------------------

 "_response": "data"

-This key is mandatory to have the library work.
+This key is ##mandatory## to have the library work.
-It must be present in each level, except root level.
+It must be present in ##each level##, except root level.

 If we take this tree:
 //remplacer par fig 06 (Pas obligé)